Vocapia Research announces the availability of two additional

 web service.

-developing and providing leading edge speech technologies and
+software publisher developing and providing leading edge speech

-solutions for many languages, including most major European languages
+technologies and solutions for many languages, including most major

-as well as Arabic, Mandarin, and Russian.
-The Vocapia Research
+European Union languages as well as Arabic, Mandarin, and Russian.
+The

-speaker identification to transform raw audio and audiovisual data
+recognition, and speaker identification to transform raw audio and

-into structured and searchable XML documents.
-This technology relies
+audiovisual data into structured and searchable XML documents.
+This

-achieved top ranks in national and international challenges of
+with LIMSI have achieved top ranks in national and international

-VoxSigma software suite are audio and audiovisual data mining
+applications of the VoxSigma software suite are audio and audiovisual

-(broadcast data, podcasts, call center data), media monitoring, and
+data mining (broadcast data, podcasts, call center data), media

-media asset management.
-Vocapia Research is located in the scientific
+monitoring, and media asset management.
+Vocapia Research is located in

-pole of the Saclay Plateau, France.
-Readers who wish to get more
+the scientific pole of the Saclay Plateau, France.
+Readers who wish to

-information about Vocapia Research are invited to check out the
+get more information about Vocapia Research are invited to check out

 http://www.vocapia.com/contact.